PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/mutations.md

 1. `blockPluginCreationBySuperadmin`
 2. `createAdmin`
 3. `createOrganization` - When a superadmin creates and organization , he/she will aso be one of the `admins` and `creator` of that Organization.
-Therefore the Mutations in the next Sections also applies to Super Admin.
+Therefore, the Mutations in the next Sections also applies to Super Admin.
 4. `rejectAdmin`
 5. `removeAdmin`
 6. `removeOrganization`